JakubKoralewski/lets-watch-it-together/README.md

 ## Contributing

-Check out [.env.local](.env.local), you may have to fill some of those environment variables, and copy them to `.env` (because Prisma doesn't detect the `.env.local` file).
+Check out [.env.example](.env.example), you may have to fill some of those environment variables, and copy them to `.env` (because Prisma doesn't detect the `.env.local` file).

 This includes:
 - the GitHub OAuth app (id and secret) for **local development**
    - for login
+- the TMDb API KEY

 Read the [Let's Watch It Together Wiki](https://www.notion.so/jcubed/Let-s-Watch-It-Together-Wiki-881515aba11241eaa43e7a9428419d81) for more information regarding the implementation.